-Note 1 From door opening.
-The depth of the hearth extension in front of the insert is included in the calculation of the floor protector's dimensions.
-The masonry hearth should be at least 5" (127 mm) higher than the combustible floor in front of it and a floor protection must extend at least 16" (406 mm USA) and 18" (457 mm Canada) with an R value of 1.24 or more.
-If the hearth elevation is lower than 5" (127 mm), the non-combustible floor protector (B) in front of the insert should have an R value equal or greater than 1.24 and should extend at least 20" (508 mm) in front of the unit.
+Note 1: From door opening.
+The depth of a non-combustible mantel in front of the insert is included in the calculation of the floor protector's dimensions.

+IMPORTANT: The masonry hearth should be at least 4 inches (102 mm) higher than the combustible floor in front of it.
+If the hearth elevation is lower than 4 inches, the non-combustible floor protector in front of the insert should have an R value equal or greater than 1.00.